ACS Award in Chromatography

 Sponsored by Supelco

-"Dr. Ramsey's work is characterized by his great creativity and originality, the elegance and economy of his experimental design, and his obvious care and thoroughness in obtaining and analyzing data," says James W. Jorgenson, a chemistry professor at the University of North Carolina, Chapel Hill.
+In addition to his pioneering work in developing monolithic columns, Svec has advanced the field of chromatography in several other ways.
+He made use of glycidyl methacrylate copolymers to develop novel porous polymer beads with custom chromatographic properties.
+He has also developed tailored chromatography materials for chiral separations and other applications.

-Next up, Ramsey is attempting to develop lab-on-a-chip technology that can sequence an entire genome from a single strand of DNA, part of a National Institutes of Health program to reduce the cost of sequencing an entire human genome from approximately $10 million to less than $1,000.
-Ramsey is also involved in developing bedside cancer diagnostics that would sidestep tests that require 10 mL of blood and a two-week-long wait, in favor of finger pinpricks and a 30-minute pause.
+Svec, 64, was born in the former Czechoslovakia and studied chemistry at the Institute of Chemical Technology in Prague, where he earned an undergraduate degree in 1965 and a Ph.D. degree in polymer chemistry in 1969.
+He was then appointed assistant professor at the institute in Prague and remained there until 1976.
+Following appointments at the Czechoslovak Academy of Sciences and Cornell University, Svec moved to Berkeley in 1997.
+He has published more than 350 papers in peer-reviewed journals, authored three books, and holds 75 patents.

-The award address will be presented before the Division of Analytical Chemistry.—Sarah Everts
+The award address will be presented before the Division of Analytical Chemistry.

 Join the conversation